hermanussen/RainbowDataAnalyzer/README.md

 ## Release notes

+1.5.1
+  - Fixed bug with quotes being used in the paths (presumably an update to the Rainbow format)

 1.5.0
   - Fixed bug that caused string literals in HtmlHelper.Field(...) calls that were not referencing fields to be validated
   - Fixed bug with info popup; iterating collection that could be modified during iteration